Thursday, September 06, 2007

 The old town hilltop - San Giusto Cathedral and Castle

-Tradition says that Jason and his Argonauts landed here at Trieste in search of the Golden Fleece - reason in itself to visit.
+1. Orientation.
+Tradition says that Jason and his Argonauts landedat Trieste, in search of the Golden Fleece - reason in itself to visit.
 See Trieste History.

-We did not take time to do Miramare Castle, called the "lovenest" of Maximilian of Habsburg and Charlotte of Belgium at this site, www.ts.camcom.it/ENGLISH/miramar.
-You do that one and report to us.
+• We did not take time to do Miramare Castle, called the lovenest of Maximilian of Habsburg and Charlotte of Belgium at this site, http:// www.ts.camcom.it/ENGLISH/miramar.
+You do that one and report back to us.
 The picture there does show how lovely the setting for Trieste is.